renehorstmann/some_android/README.md

 ## License

-The somme project is licensed under the MIT License - see the someLICENSE file for details
+The some project is licensed under the MIT License - see the someLICENSE file for details

 - Used third party libraries:
     - [SDL2](https://www.libsdl.org/) (zlib License)